Kelly leads teams to frame problems, understand users and surrounding market participants, and identify arenas for new products, services and systems.

 As a leader and a coach, Kelly built and led Primary Research for Doblin.
 She guided ethnography for Lanté.
 Today she oversees teams of researchers to employ a wide array of methods – from camera studies and social media scans to surveillance video deconstruction – to help our clients translate human behaviors into new sources of growth.

-Kelly serves as adjunct faculty for her alma mater, the IIT Institute of Design, and School of the Art Institute of Chicago.
+Kelly serves as faculty in the Northwestern University Design Program at the Segal Design Institute.
+She serves as adjunct faculty for her alma mater, the IIT Institute of Design, and School of the Art Institute of Chicago.
+And she serves as an advisor to student teams for Design for America at the Northwestern University chapter.